 Richie is the Co-Director of the NCLR.
 He is the Director of the Dunedin Multidisciplinary Health and Development Research Unit (Dunedin Study) at the University of Otago.
-In 2014, he was named as a Highly Cited Researcher by Thomson-Reuters (one of only four New Zealanders so designated) and he was also listed in 2014 World's Most Influential Scientific Minds, Thomson-Reuters.
-In 2014, he was appointed as part-time Chief Science Advisor to the New Zealand Ministry of Social Development, a role he performs in addition to his other duties.
+He is the Chief Science Advisor to the Minister of Child Poverty Reduction.

 His major areas of interest and research are developmental psychopathology, gene X environment prediction of complex disorders, and psychosocial determinants of chronic physical disease.
 He has published 200+ peer-reviewed scientific papers, with many appearing in leading international journals, and he maintains numerous international research collaborations.